victoriamccray/victoriamccray.github.io/aboutme.md

 subtitle:
 ---

+### I am currently...

+- Health Data Scientist at Guidehouse
+- MSc Candidate in Bioinformatics
+- Finance Director at Black In Neuro

 My name is Victoria McCray, and I'm currently a Master of Science Candidate in Bioinformatics at Northeastern University.
 I earned my Bachelor of Science in Psychology (Honors) with a minor in Data Science from Northeastern University.

 My research interests lie in computational methods and techniques in cognitive neuroscience and neuroimaging disciplines.
 I am currently a Masters of Science Candidate in Bioinformatics and have experience conducting data analysis, building computational pipelines, and providing advanced analytics.
 I have experience in data management, statistical analysis, and